kscalelabs/minppo/README.md

 - `export DISPLAY=:0` if in a headless environmnet
 - Run `train.py`!

+## Learned (incomplete)
+- `vmap` can specify axes to vectorize over.
+For dictionaries, have to create our own broadcasting
+- With N GPUs, models are made to take in size N data?

 ## TODO

 - [ ] Implement simple MJX environment using [Unitree G1 simulation artifacts](https://humanoids.wiki/w/Robot_Descriptions_List), similar to [this](https://gymnasium.farama.org/environments/mujoco/humanoid_standup)